-Canon G1 X Mark III versus Sony A6500
+Canon G1 X Mark III vs Sony A6500

 The Canon PowerShot G1 X Mark III and the Sony Alpha A6500 are two enthusiast cameras that were announced, respectively, in October 2017 and October 2016.
 The G1X Mark III is a fixed lens compact, while the A6500 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Sony A6500 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (10 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.